 The challenge for any hybrid breed dog is that it can pick up the health challenges of either parent (or both).
 Mixing pure bred dogs can help alleviate or eliminate many health challenges experienced by specific breeds.
 From the Yorkie side, dental issues caused by over-crowding can be a problem in tiny jaws and the Miniature Schnauzer brings issues associated with high fat levels such as pancreatitis.
 As with any breed, feeding a quality low or non-fat food should help avoid these problems.
 Overall, the Snorkie is a healthy dog.
 However, it’s always important to maintain regularly scheduled check-ups with your vet (especially as your pup enters his senior years), so that any potential health issues can be identified and treated as early as possible.

+Exercise is an important part of every dog’s life.
+Still, some breeds are less enthusiastic about physical activities than others.
+Snorkie, like many of the smaller breeds, can be a fairly active and energetic pupper.
 While perfect for smaller spaces, the Snorkie is an active little dog that loves his walks and play times.
 Because of his terrier nature, he has loads of energy and both walks and romps should be provided on a regular basis.
 He will be able to live an apartment life, but only if you take him to exercise on a regular basis (frankly, that’s true of his humans as well).
+A great solution is a home with a fenced-in yard, where your pet can freely satisfy its need for fun and exercise.
+Of course, if this is not an option, you can always head out to the park or have a brisk and fun walk.

 Snorkies are both high spirited and tenacious and they can prove to be stubborn.

 Puppies from any small breed dog will need to be treated with a little extra care – similar to how you would treat an infant.
-How you interact during this stage will be critical to his socialization, so ensure when kids play with him, they are gentle, don’t shout, and are under supervision.
+Snorkie puppies are so tiny and endlessly cute that every eager visitor will want to snuggle them and squeeze them.
+But you’ll have to be protective of the pups during this time, as they can easily get injured or scared.
+Also, how you interact during their young stage will be critical to their socialization, so ensure when kids play with him, they are gentle, don’t shout, and are under supervision.
 Be sure to bring him home when you have some time to spend with him, and begin the training process.
+It is best to start training very early, as puppies tend to soak up all the information quickly, and learn with ease.
+If you want the ideal results, start on time.
+That way you will ensure that your Snorkie grows up to be a well-behaved, exemplary lil’ pooch!